CtrlK

 Suggestions

-Add executable code examples for common feature importance methods (e.g., SHAP values, permutation importance, tree-based feature importance)
+Add concrete, executable code examples for feature importance techniques (e.g., SHAP values, permutation importance with sklearn, tree-based feature importances) with specific imports and function calls.

 DimensionReasoningScore